imostafaa7/mrx.py/README.md

-MRX - Power in your hands.
+MRX - Power in imostafaa9.